nmchenry01/async-python-presentation/index.md

 ## API Overview

-The first thing we'll do is create an engine with which to interact with out locally running database (I'm using MySQL):
+The first thing we'll do is create an engine with which to interact with our locally running database (I'm using MySQL):

 ```python
 from sqlalchemy import create_engine